 Earlier this summer I bought some popsicle molds at the dollar store.
 I imagined making some delicious frozen mojito popsicles for myself.
-But, or course I never got around to that, and instead decided to make some gourmet pup-sicles for Lola and Lucy.
+But, of course, I never got around to that!
+Instead decided to make some gourmet pupsicles for Lola and Lucy.
 There are still plenty of hot and humid Summer days left, and the girls need to cool off!
 Although, I’m sure they wouldn’t mind eating these in the dead of winter either.
-Keep reading for an easy DIY: Gourmet Pupsicles Recipe.

 DIY: Gourmet Pupsicles Recipe